manfredsteyer/angular-oauth2-oidc/docs-src/token-refresh.md

 When using code flow, you can get an ``refresh_token``.
 While the original standard DOES NOT allow this for SPAs, the mentioned [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13) document proposes to ease this limitation.
 However, it specifies a list of requirements one should take care about before using ``refresh_tokens``.
 Please make sure you respect those requirements.

-Please also note, that you have to request the ``offline_access`` scope to get an refresh token.
+Please also note, that you have to request the ``offline_access`` scope to get a refresh token.

 To refresh your token, just call the ``refreshToken`` method: